-- We are responsible, by law, to carrying out a gas safety check once a year in all of our homes that have a gas supply. - You must allow us into your home to carry out the gas safety check.
+- We are responsible, by law, to carrying out a gas safety check once a year in all of our homes that have a gas supply. - We are responsible for carrying out an electrical safety check once every five years, or sooner if we deem it necessary. - You must allow us into your home to carry out the gas and electrical safety checks.
 It is for your safety.
-If you do not allow us in we will take legal action and charge for our costs. - You must make sure that our air vents do not become blocked. - You are responsible for checking any smoke detector we have provided.
+If you do not allow us in we will take legal action and charge for our costs. - You must make sure that our air vents do not become blocked. - You are responsible for checking any smoke and carbon monoxide detector we have provided.
 For the safety of your family, you should test it once a week and contact us if it is not working.
-See Handy Hints on page 29.